bgplab/bgplab/docs/1-setup.md

 [^CSR]: Assuming you built the [CSR Vagrant box](https://netlab.tools/labs/csr/) first

-* If needed, change the project defaults to match your environment with the `netlab defaults --project _setting_=_value_` command.
+* If needed, change the project defaults to match your environment with the `netlab defaults --project _setting_=_value_` command or edit the `defaults.yml` file with a text editor like `vi` or `nano`.
 For example, use these commands to change your devices to Cisco CSRs running as virtual machines[^CSR]:

 ```shell
 $ netlab defaults --project device=csr